kianzohoury/style_transfer/README.md

 Refer to the method signature of `stylize.run_gatys_optimization()` for the full list of options.
 ### Feature Inversion
 As an aside, feature inversion can be conducted when only the style is optimized for the perceptual loss objective.
-Starting with a noise image, the gram matrix (FF^T) w.r.t each style layer is the signal that guides the inversion process of the pretrained features.
+Starting with a noise image, the gram matrix (G=FF^T) w.r.t each style layer is the signal that guides the inversion process of the pretrained features.
 The resulting image resembles a texture.
 For more info, refer to Gatys et al.'s texture paper [add citation].